airbytehq/glossary/README.md

-# Readme of Glossary 🧠
+# A Single Place for All Data Knowledge 🧠

 Hi, happy to see you here.